 Two additional core courses from history, philosophy, religion, and Interdisciplinary W10 and 234, but not more than two of the required six may be in either history or philosophy or three in religion.
 Students in teacher education programs should take Philosophy 153 plus either Education 304 or Philosophy 209.

-2. Three courses are required in mathematics and in the sciences quired in elementary education programs, Physics 123-124, Astronomy 110, 201, and Geology 103.
+2. Three courses are required in mathematics and in the sciences

-One course in mathematics from 100, 121, which is recommended in elementary teacher education programs, 131, and 161.
+One course in mathematics from 100, 121, 131, and 161; 221 and 222 are required of students in the elementary education programs.